gigafied/minion/docs/getting_started.md

 	});

-<code>publish()</code> takes two arguments.
+<code>publish()</code> takes three arguments.
 The first is a String, representing the name of the Notification you are sending.
 The second is an Object, representing data you are passing along with the Notification.

+The third (optional) argument, is a function, which is essentially a callback function used by `Notification.respond()` (see below).

 #### Notifications